 Your Trusted Leader in Robotic Hernia Repair Surgery

-Minimally invasive, robotic-assisted surgery with the da Vinci® surgery system is now available at Riverwood Healthcare Center, your trusted leader for state-of-the-art surgical care.
+The Minnesota Institute for Minimally Invasive Surgery, at Riverwood Healthcare Center in Aitkin, performs minimally invasive, robotic-assisted surgery using the da Vinci® surgery system.
 Robotic surgery is a newer technique for repairing hernias that offers surgeons greater precision with three-dimensional images of the inside of the abdomen.
 Benefits for patients include smaller scars, less pain and a faster recovery.

 Our Trusted Leaders for Robotic Hernia Repair Surgery